DashankaNadeeshanDeSilva/LLM_tutorials_and_knowledge/NLP fundamentals/NLP_spectrum.md

 Attention Mechanisms

 Allows a model to focus on relevant parts of the input sequence.
-Precursor to the Transformer, widely used in seq2seq tasks (e.g., machine translation).
+The precursor to the Transformer is widely used in seq2seq tasks (e.g., machine translation).
-Why it matters: Understanding RNNs, LSTMs, and attention is crucial for historical context and for building an intuition about sequence-to-sequence modeling and how we arrived at Transformers.
+Why it matters: Understanding RNNs, LSTMs, and attention is crucial for historical context and for building an intuition about sequence-to-sequence modelling and how we arrived at Transformers.

 5. The Transformer Architecture
 Self-Attention